For immediate help, call the National Suicide Prevention Lifeline at 800-273-8255.

 Immediate warning signs that someone may be in a suicidal crisis include:

-Between 50 percent and 75 percent of people who attempt suicide talk about their suicidal thoughts, feelings and plans before the act, according to the American Foundation for Suicide Prevention (AFSP).
+Each year, World Suicide Prevention Day is September 10.
+While this day is important to bringing about awareness, any day is a good day to help others who may be struggling with hopeless thoughts or depression.
+Between 50 percent and 75 percent of people who attempt suicide talk about their suicidal thoughts, feelings and plans before the act, according to the AFSP.

 Many suicidal people struggle intensely with ambivalence, and it's important to guide them toward help, Campo said.